cemu-project/cemu_graphic_packs/docs/index.md

 ### I need help!

-If you need help with the basics, follow the [tutorial](http://compat.cemu.info/wiki/Tutorial:Graphic_pack) on the compatiblity wiki.
+If you need help with the basics, follow the [tutorial](https://github.com/slashiee/cemu_graphic_packs/wiki/How-to-create-Graphic-Packs) on the wiki.
 Afterwards, try checking the [issues](https://github.com/slashiee/cemu_graphic_packs/issues) on the repo to see if an issue that you have found has been documented.
 If not, feel free to ask for help at the #gfx_packs channel in the [official Cemu Discord](https://discord.gg/5psYsup).

 ### Want to contribute?